Financial Aid

-Complete the Free Application for Federal Student Aid (FAFSA).
-It is an application used to determine eligibility for need based federal, state and Lawrence Tech institutional aid programs.
-Based on this application you may be eligible for grants, loans and federal work study.
+The Free Application for Federal Student Aid (FAFSA) is used to apply for federal student financial aid, including grants, loans and work-study.
+It is an application used to determine eligibility for need-based federal, state, and Lawrence Tech institutional aid programs.

 • Go to Studentaid.gov

-• After completing this, repeat process for Parent FSA ID
+• After completing this, your parent will also create an FSA ID

 • Student FSA ID